Saisengen/wikibots/README.md

 # wikibots
 Wikipedia bots written by ruwiki user MBH.

-Bots in "incubator" folder was written by user Dmitry89 and edited by MBH after his retirement.
+dm89bots was written by user Dmitry89 and edited by MBH after his retirement.
+Category Pathfinder was originally written by MBH and rewritten by Adamant.pwn (its interface is written by Serhio Magpie).
 All in "rv" folder are written by user Iluvatar.

 ## Adding a new project to a solutions file
 From your development environment (with dotnet 8 installed https://dotnet.microsoft.com/en-us/download/dotnet):